Vesicoureteral Reflux (VUR) in Children

 Which children are at risk for vesicoureteral reflux?

-A child is more at risk for VUR if he or she has parents or siblings with VUR.
+A child is more at risk for VUR if they have parents or siblings with VUR.
 In infancy, the disease is more common among boys.
 This is because when they urinate there is more pressure in their whole urinary tract.
 In early childhood, VUR is more common in girls.
 It is more common in white children than in African-American children.

 What are the symptoms of vesicoureteral reflux in a child?